hippiehunter/dblbook/src/bank_sample/paper_trail.md

-# Leaving a paper trail
+# Leaving a Paper Trail